Queensland Aphasia Research Centre (QARC)

 Co-design of Aphasia Services

-This includes the priorities of:
+This included the priorities of:

 • People with aphasia.